shamsch/assignment-tracker/README.md

 This is another one of my React JS project.
 Here I have learned to use React Router.
-No live demo due to local json server being in use.
+No live demo due to local json server being in use for now.

 Shamsur
 <details>